Bethenny Frankel’s BStrong Raises More Than $750K For ‘Decimated’ Bahamas

 “These operations will cost millions.
 It’s several hundred k/day.
 Today we have 4 planes going,” she added before encouraging her followers to watch her Instagram Stories posts for more information.

-There, in several videos shot as she was a passenger in a car driving around the Big Apple, she told fans that she was back in New York for the day to take her 9-year-old daughter Brynn to her first day of school but would be heading back to the Bahamas to continued her important work on September 6.
+There, in several videos shot as she rode in a car around the Big Apple, she told fans that she was back in New York for the day to take her 9-year-old daughter Brynn to her first day of school but would be heading back to the Bahamas to continued her important work on September 6.

 She also shared how she was organizing search and rescue missions and getting into the “bare bones” of helping those affected by the hurricane, which includes bringing people home who have urgent medical issues and are in need of care.
-“It’s the worst disaster we’ve ever seen.
-It’s decimated,” she added.

 View this post on Instagram